AI Use Cases/Software

 What is the timeframe to deploy AI procurement spend analytics?

-Typical deployment is 10-14 weeks from contract to full production.
+Plan for a working system inside the first 100 days.
 Weeks 1-2 involve API credential setup and historical data ingestion from your systems; weeks 3-6 cover model training on your specific vendor taxonomy and spend patterns; weeks 7-10 include pilot testing with your Finance team and refinement of classification rules; weeks 11-14 cover full rollout and user training.
-Most Software clients see measurable results - first vendor consolidation recommendations and unused license identification - within 60 days of go-live, with full ROI realization by month 4.
+A rollout like this is scoped to show measurable results - first vendor consolidation recommendations and unused license identification - within 60 days of go-live, with progress tracked against the written targets from month 4 onward.

 How does the AI procurement spend analytics platform ensure data security and privacy?